ctkelley/MultiPrecisionArrays.jl/README.md

 It is no surprise that the factorization in single precision took roughly half as long as the one in double.
 In the double-single precision case, iterative refinement is a great expample of a time/storage tradeoff.
 You have to store a low precision copy of $A$, so the storage burden increases by 50\% and the factoriztion time is cut in half.

-As of today, you'll need to manage the factorization and the solve separately.
-One reason for this is that we provide several variations of iterative refinement and the solvers dispatch on the way we configure the multiprecision array.
-I do not expect this to change.

 ### A few subtleties in the example

 Here is the source for ```mplu```